 Most of you reading this post will want their WordPress Hosting, and unless you get a ton of traffic with a dynamic site using WooCommerce or other dynamic plugins, the Starter plan is likely all that you need.

 Discount Code: GHN3N1BQFY40

-If you use the code above, you'll get 20% off your WordPress Hosting plan at BigScoots.
+If you use the code above, you'll get 20% off your first month of WordPress Hosting plan at BigScoots.